Posted December 31st, 2011 by & filed under Top News, Reflections from President Nolan.

 I guess it’s probably good to get knocked out of your rhythm, sometimes even when you felt you had a good one going.
 We are sitting on the Rhine River, Cologne, and I am writing longhand because I do not know how to access the internet.
 The over-engineered coffee pot seems more like a…

-Posted December 20th, 2011 by & filed under Top News, Vision Quests & Earth Based Healing, Art Therapy/Counseling at SWC.
+Posted December 20th, 2011 by & filed under Top News, Wilderness Fasts & Earth Based Healing, Art Therapy/Counseling at SWC.

 Little toddler fingers sticky with glue, reached into the container of sequins.
 Hello, bling!
 Shiny stars and hearts stuck well and the tiny artist was completely fascinated by his magical-looking hand.